-- 5. The employer will generally be entitled to a deduction for the premiums paid. - 6.
+The employer will generally be entitled to a deduction for the premiums paid.

 The amount of the premiums paid for income protection insurance will not be subject to PAYE.
 The amount of premiums paid for other personal sickness or accident insurance policies will be treated as salary or wages and, therefore, subject to PAYE.
-Fringe Benefit Tax will not apply because the policy belongs to the employee. - 7.
-Amounts paid out (or that an employee is otherwise entitled to) under income protection insurance policies will be income under s CE 11.
-Amounts paid out (or that an employee is otherwise entitled to) under other personal sickness or accident policies will be income only if they are income under ordinary concepts (s CA 1(2)).
-Amounts that are not income under ordinary concepts will not be subject to tax. - 8.
-Amounts that are income under s CE 11 or s CA 1(2) will be exempt income if they are payments: - made to a person because they (or another person) are incapacitated for work; and either - o paid by a friendly society (s CW 34(2)(a)); or - o not calculated according to a loss of earnings (s CW 34(2)(c)). - 9.
-If the payment does not meet these criteria, it will be assessable income.
+Fringe Benefit Tax will not apply.

+Claim amounts paid (or that an employee is otherwise entitled to) under income protection insurance policies will be income under s CE 11.
+Claim amounts paid (or that an employee is otherwise entitled to) under other personal sickness or accident policies will be income only if they are income under ordinary concepts (s CA 1(2)).
+Claim amounts that are not income under ordinary concepts will not be subject to tax.

+Claim amounts that are income under s CE 11 or s CA 1(2) will be exempt income if they are payments:

+- made to a person because they (or another person) are incapacitated for work; and either - paid by a friendly society (s CW 34(2)(a)); or - o not calculated according to a loss of earnings (s CW 34(2)(c)).

+If the claim payment does not meet these criteria, it will be assessable income.